|

 6mm Canyon Pull Cord

 We bring the desirable properties of polyester static ropes to small-diameter pull-down cord, useful at times for greater efficiency when using single-rope-technique.
-While not as stiff as a larger cord would be, the essentially-static properties make difficult retrievals easier.
+While not as stiff as a proper rappelling rope would be, the essentially-static properties make difficult retrievals easier.
 100% Polyester means less water absorption.
-Large enough that a Tibloc w/ Attache will grab it.
+Large enough that a Tibloc w/ (new) Attache carabiner will grab it.
 Almost strong enough to rappel on doubled (but not really).

 Imlay Canyon Gear